Little Tiger Series Children’s Books

 About the Authors

 Steve Doherty is a former US Air Force officer and aviator.
 He holds a Doctorate in Flight Instruction from the United States Air Force and completed post-graduate studies in adult education at The Ohio State University.
-Steve has authored four historical fiction novels.
-He is also a 1st Dan Instructor in Taekwondo.
+Steve has authored five historical fiction novels.
+He is also a 3rd Dan Black Belt Instructor in Taekwondo.

-Olivia Dybik is a seventh-grade student at New Albany Middle School in New Albany, Ohio, where she is a ‘Straight A’ student.
-Olivia holds a Dark Blue Belt in Taekwondo.
+Olivia Dybik is a student at New Albany High School in New Albany, Ohio.
+Olivia is a 1st Dan Black Belt in Taekwondo and teaches children and adults with learning disabilities.
 She also has a passion for art, music, and helping others.
-She is a summer reading volunteer at the New Albany Library.